bensquire/Digital-Ocean-Dynamic-DNS-Updater/README.md

     home.joebloggs.com

-I'd create an 'A' record in D.O. with the hostname 'home', under the domain 'joebloggs.co.uk' and while I was there retrieve my API client ID and key.
+I'd create an 'A' record in DO with the hostname 'home', under the domain 'joebloggs.co.uk' and while I was there retrieve my API credentials.

+If your using the python or updater.php script you'll need a (client ID & key, v1 of the API).
+If however your using the v2 of the
+API (updater-v2.php and recommended) then you'll need to generate a ['Personal Access Token'](https://cloud.digitalocean.com/settings/applications).